 Today we’re on Day 16 of the 31 Days of 10-minute Purging Tips Challenge.
 Our goal is to eliminate things we don’t need from our lives and home so that we can better enjoy life.
 Today’s task will be super easy for some of us and super difficult for some of us.
-But either way, let’s tackle this task together today.
+But either way, let’s tackle this task together and clear some clutter today.

 There are people who lo-ooove shoes and could never have too many shoes.
 They see shoes as beautiful works of art.
 Then there are people who see shoes as simply functional, like a broom or piece of paper.
 Which one are you?
 I’m somewhere in the middle, but closer to the functional end of the shoe spectrum.
 I tend to buy just the shoes I need, but I don’t purge my shoes often enough because I don’t really think about them (until the shoe boxes tumble over in my closet reminding me that it’s time to go through and purge).

 Clearing Clutter – Tips for Purging Shoes

 Grab the 6 purging bags you created earlier and print out the free Purging Clutter Checklist.
 Now, let’s head to the closet or shelf that you keep your shoes.
 If you have shoes all over the house, run quick, gather them up and bring them to a central location.

 Take Everything Out- Keep in mind that we’re doing this in 10 minutes, so only take out as much as you can go through in that time.
 It may be easier to go through one type of shoes or all the shoes not stored in boxes.
 You choose, but choose enough to keep you busy for 10 minutes.
 If the shoes are in boxes, open the boxes and lay them on a table or the floor so you can see them.